 Basically : stupid people over estimate their abilities and don’t know they are stupid

 This page is just a place for me to rant and comment.
 Please let me know if you agree or disagree.
 These comments are just my opinion and yours may differ.
-Opinions and circumstances change, so I will occasionally add updates.
+Opinions and circumstances change, so I may occasionally update or change my comment.

 My Won’t Buy List

 These are companies I will never buy from again or if possible use their product.
 These companies are either just evil or are using bad law to screw their customers.

 - Microsoft – just evil in general, years of Windows problems, forced updates, spying

 - HP – deliberately faulted printers running after-market ink